-In 2021, a discrepancy was identified in the service agreement withone of the Company's health plans resulting in a renegotiation of the agreement.
+In 2021, a discrepancy was identified in the service agreement without of the Company's health plans resulting in a renegotiation of the agreement.
 In January 2023, the renegotiation was settled and the Company reflected the known settlement of \$5.0 million within health plan settlements payable as of December 31, 2022.
-The settlement of \$5.0 million remains unpaid and recorded within health plan settlements payable as of March 31, 2023.
+The remaining settlement balance of \$3.5 million is recorded within health plan settlements payable as of September 30, 2023.